SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-one.markdown

 So first off the sprites.

-Someone might question that there will be only one of a certain type of sprites in our game like the Trooper and background unlike Condor’s and Shots will be created and destroyed, so should not they be handled separately?.&nbsp; Well you could but that would only complicate how the game is put together, as a rule of thumb just keep to the KISS principle (Keep It Simple Stupid – I kid you not).&nbsp; So we group all the things that we need to draw and animate together and handle them the same.
+Someone might question that there will be only one of a certain type of sprites in our game like the Trooper and background unlike Condor’s and Shots will be created and destroyed, so should not they be handled separately?.
+Well you could but that would only complicate how the game is put together, as a rule of thumb just keep to the KISS principle (Keep It Simple Stupid – I kid you not).
+So we group all the things that we need to draw and animate together and handle them the same.

 So we need somewhere to group all the Sprites together, for that we use a List (or array):